OpenBuildRight/asyncio-signal-bus/README.md

 ```

 ## Usage
-Simply annotate your publishers and subscribers to pass any data type asynchronously
+Simply decorate your publishers and subscribers to pass any data type asynchronously
 whenever the publisher returns a value.

 ```python